mph-/lcapy/doc/install.rst

 Installation for Windows
 ========================

-1. Lcapy (and its Python dependencies) can be installed using
+1. Lcapy (and its Python dependencies) can be installed using:

 .. code-block:: console